On the convergence of projective-simulation-based reinforcement learning in Markov decision processes

 A percept, as introduced in the PS model, further generalizes the concept of such an observation.
 Here, the percept does not necessarily have to be connected to an underlying Markov state contrary to the observation in partially observable MDPs.
 This distinction might not seem necessary for learning in a classical environment but plays a significant role when one considers quantum systems that cannot be described with hidden variable models.
 In this work, since we focus on MDPs, we will equate the percepts an agent receives and the state of the MDP.
 In the following, both are denoted by $s$.
 Furthermore, we will not emphasize the difference between the percept and its corresponding percept clip, assuming there is a one-to-one correspondence between percept and percept clip.
 The same holds for the actions and their corresponding action clips.

 The ECM structure used to solve MDPs consists of one layer of percept clips that is fully connected with a layer of action clips.
-Each edge represents a state action pair $(s,a)$ which is assigned a real-valued strength (or hopping) value $h$ $\!=$ $\!h(s,a)$ and a non-negative glow value $g$ $\!=$ $\!g(s,a)$.
-In (\ref{hur}), $h^{\mathrm{eq}}$ is an (arbitrarily given) equilibrium value, and $\lambda_{t+1}$ is the reward received immediately after action $a_t$, in accordance with the time-indexing conventions in \cite{bookSuttonBarto} as shown in Fig.~\ref{fig1}.
+Each edge represents a state action pair $(s,a)$ which is assigned a real-valued weight (or hopping value) $h$ $\!=$ $\!h(s,a)$ and a non-negative glow value $g$ $\!=$ $\!g(s,a)$.
+While the weight $h$ determines the probability of transition between a percept clip and an action clip, the glow variable $g$ measures how ’susceptible’ this weight $h$ is to future rewards from the environment.
+In (\ref{hur}), $h^{\mathrm{eq}}$ is an (arbitrarily given) equilibrium value, and $\lambda_{t+1}$ is the reward received immediately after action $a_t$, in accordance with the time-indexing conventions in \cite{bookSuttonBarto2nd} as shown in Fig.~\ref{fig1}.

 A variety of different update rules are discussed in App~\ref{app:glow} and compared with other RL methods in App~\ref{app:comp}.
 In the following, we will focus on the standard update used in \cite{Bri12,Mau15,Melnikov2018}.
 The update rules for the $h$-value and the glow value are given by: